-Keyword plus – A keyword plus anchor is similar to brand plus keyword except that it doesn’t have the brand in it.
+Keyword plus – A keyword plus anchor is similar to a brand plus keyword except that it doesn’t have the brand in it.
 The important thing here is your key phrase is found in the anchor but also surrounded by other random words, written in a way to fit into a sentence.
-A keyword plus for me would be “this backlink software that can make you a link building ninja”.
+A keyword plus would be “this backlink software can make you a link building ninja”.

 3 Main Anchor Text Groups

 Blended Anchors are all anchors that have a reference to a key phrase but never the key phrase by itself.
-(Anchors in this group are keyword plus, page title, brand plus keyword, partial keyword)
+(Anchors in this group are keyword plus, page title, brand plus keyword, and partial keyword)

 What Are The Proper Anchor Text Ratios?

 Not all pages on your website will have the same anchor text ratios.
 This is a commonly misunderstood principle in SEO.

 Below we’ll discuss how there are actually two different pages types with different anchor text ratios.